GalaxyRoblox/Policies/docs/moderation.md

 ### Violating Discord Terms of Service / Community Guidelines

-- If a community member violates the Discord [Terms of Service](https://discord.com/terms "Discord Terms of Service") or [Community Guidelines](https://discord.com/guidelines "Discord Community Guidelines"), they should be permanently banned.
+- If a community member violates the Discord **[Terms of Service](https://discord.com/terms "Discord Terms of Service")** or **[Community Guidelines](https://discord.com/guidelines "Discord Community Guidelines")**, they should be permanently banned.
     - This also includes banning underage users (<13).
     - We do not punish client modification users.
 This is because Discord themselves do not punish users or developers of client modifications.
-- Users who are banned for breaking the Discord ToS / CG should always be reported to Discord, either through right-clicking the offending message and clicking **`Report`**, or sending a report through Discord's [support portal](https://dis.gd/request "Discord Support - Submit a request").
+- Users who are banned for breaking the Discord ToS / CG should always be reported to Discord, either through right-clicking the offending message and clicking **`Report`**, or sending a report through Discord's **[support portal](https://dis.gd/request "Discord Support - Submit a request")**.

 <!-- markdownlint-disable-next-line no-space-in-emphasis -->
 *[Self-censoring]: Using other characters such as * in place of characters of filtered words, in order to bypass the filter.